Reset the global financing agenda to ensure digital childhoods are safe, inclusive and empowering

 redefine the global approach

-to countering online Child Sexual Exploitation and Abuse (CSEA) and other digital harms to children to mobilize co-financing from domestic governments along with catalytic funding from philanthropic funders, private sector and international financial institutions to counter this fast-growing global health crisis – creating a united global front to protect children in the digital world.
+to countering child online safety, digital risks, and harms to children to mobilize co-financing from domestic governments along with catalytic funding from philanthropic funders, private sector and international financial institutions to counter this fast-growing global health crisis – creating a united global front to protect children in the digital world.

 The new coalition